xuxif/DeepMEI/README.md

   conda activate deepmei
   conda install -c bioconda deepmei -y
  ```
+  Installing DeepMEI with Conda might take a long time, primarily because the installation of RepeatMasker requires significant time to download the library files.
 </br>

 ### Configure your server with a .yml file of conda (Recommanded)